fierval/deep-reinforcement-learning/p1_navigation/Report.md

 ### Baseline Architecture.

 My baseline was the DQN from the [Lunar Lander](../dqn) excercise.
-Amazingly enough, it solves this problem without any modifications to the code, but converges slightly slower and did not achieve a moving average reward on a window of 100 episodes of more than **22** on ~800 episodes.
-Adding duelling architectue moved this number to **30**, adding prioritized replay and changing the loss function to L1 loss - to **35-36**.
+Amazingly enough, it solves this problem without any modifications to the code, but converges slightly slower and does not achieve a moving average reward on a window of 100 episodes of more than **22** on ~800 episodes total training.
+Adding duelling architectue moved the score up to **30**, adding prioritized replay and changing the loss function to L1 loss lead to the final result of **35-36**.

 The baseline network did appear to be sufficient to satisfy the project requirement, though.